vasimsunni/SecureMicroserviceWithIdentityServer4/README.md

 To run this project, ensure you have the following installed:

-- .NET 6.0 SDK or later
+- .NET 5.0 SDK or later
-- Docker
 - A code editor like Visual Studio or VS Code
 - Postman or any API testing tool (optional)